Automate Salt-Minion Registrations on EC2

 manage_etc_hosts: false

-Replace $SALT_MASTER_IP with the IP of your salt-master.
+Replace $SALT_MASTER_IP with the IP of your Salt-Master.
 Don't forget to tag your EC2 instance with a "Name" tag.
-Naming is important when it comes to defining salt environments.
+Naming is important when defining Salt environments.

 For example: - stage-api - stage-www - test-api - test-www

-These are all great examples of "Name" tags for instances because it allows you to apply salt states by 'www', 'api', 'stage' or 'test' or some other combination.
+These are all great examples of "Name" tags for instances because they allow you to apply Salt states by patterns like *www, *api, stage*, or test*.

-This can be extremely useful for defining how you run salt commands.
-This naming convention would allow you to run salt commands in the following way:
+This can be extremely useful for defining how you run Salt commands.
+For example, the following command:

 salt 'stage*' state.show_top

-This command would only apply salt states to environments tagged with stage in their name.
-In this example, that would mean the stage-api and stage-www server.
+would only apply Salt states to environments tagged with stage in their name.
+In this example, that would include the stage-api and stage-www servers.

 Shell Script Equivalent

-Installs codedeploy and automatically registers salt-minion to a salt-master.
-Use this script if only if you'd like your packages to be installed post-creation.
+This script installs CodeDeploy and automatically registers the Salt minion to a Salt-Master.
+Use this script only if you'd like your packages to be installed post-creation.

 Run this as a bootstrapping script on an EC2 instance.